-The positive relationship we documented among food resource and seed rain richness raises concerns regarding resource fluctuations with global change.
-Increased seed rain richness may translate into greater resource and vector richness, promoting diversity in a diffuse mutualism (Palmer et al., 2003).
-However, primary food resources for dispersers (e.g., plant tissues and insects) are declining or changing worldwide with land use conversion, climate change, introduced species, and altered disturbance regimes (Bowler et al., 2019; Damschen et al., 2019; Gleditsch & Carlo, 2011; McConkey & O’Farrill, 2016; Mollot et al., 2017).
-For example, invasive species may homogenize food resources in areas, decreasing resource tracking in animals or reducing the richness of seed rain (Fricke & Svenning, 2020).
-Over long timescales, such declines in seed rain could have substantial effects on vegetation communities once native seed banks are depleted (Plue et al., 2021).
-Thus, a thorough understanding of the effects of global change on seed dispersal requires examining resource availability and richness to supplement the conventional focus on habitat fragmentation and vector assemblages.
+The positive relationship we documented among food resource and seed rain species richness raises concerns regarding resource fluctuations with global change.
+Increased seed rain species richness may translate into greater resource and vector species richness, promoting diversity in a diffuse mutualism (Palmer et al., 2003).
+However, primary food resources for dispersers (e.g., plant tissues and insects) are declining or shifting worldwide with land use conversion, climate change, introduced species, and altered disturbance regimes (Bowler et al., 2019; Damschen et al., 2019; Gleditsch & Carlo, 2011; McConkey & O’Farrill, 2016; Mollot et al., 2017).
+For example, invasive species may homogenize food resources in areas, decreasing resource tracking in animals or reducing the potential species richness of seed rain (Fricke & Svenning, 2020).
+Over long timescales, such declines in seed rain diversity could have substantial effects on vegetation communities once native seed banks are depleted (Plue et al., 2021).
+Thus, a thorough understanding of the effects of global change on seed dispersal requires examining resource availability and species richness to supplement the conventional focus on habitat fragmentation and vector assemblages.

 Our work has limitations that may restrict the generalizability and strength of the findings.
-We detected few seeds in our second experiment, which may have obscured the effect of resource availability on seed rain by limiting variation in seed rain magnitude.
+We detected few seeds in our second experiment, which may have obscured the effect of resource availability on seed rain by limiting variation in seed rain diversity.
 Moreover, the bird community detected on camera traps was depauperate.
-Collectively, these limitations may have limited the effect size of resources on bird and seed rain richness.
+Collectively, these limitations may have limited the effect size of resources on bird and seed rain species richness.
 Still, small effect sizes are not unusual for indirect relationships (Wootton, 2002), and weaker statistical significance does not make a relationship unimportant.
 Indeed, indirect effects in diffuse mutualisms can play a large role in shaping ecosystems, especially when occurring across landscapes and over evolutionary timescales.
 However, we do caution against extrapolation from our findings.
-Although we expect the same positive relationship among resources and seed dispersal with resource tracking across systems, we do not provide evidence that directly informs situations with greater seed rain or diversity.
-Similarly, the season when sampling occurred (dormant) likely influenced the observed patterns but annual temporal variation was outside the scope of our design.
-Notwithstanding these limitations, we provide evidence for a relationship linking community diversity to a key ecosystem service via resource tracking by vectors in a diffuse mutualism.
+Although we expect the same positive relationship among resources and seed dispersal with resource tracking across systems, we do not provide evidence that directly informs situations with greater seed rain or vector diversity.
+Similarly, the season when sampling occurred (dormant) likely influenced the observed patterns, but annual temporal variation was outside the scope of our design.
+Despite these limitations, we provide evidence for a relationship linking community diversity to a key ecosystem service via resource tracking by vectors in a diffuse mutualism.

-Despite widespread evidence of resource tracking by seed dispersers, dispersal research has focused mostly on the loss of vectors rather than changes to vector behavior (Moore & Swihart, 2007; Mubamba et al., 2022).
-Our work illustrates that conservation efforts primarily built upon the top-down effects of losing large-bodied vertebrate dispersers may overlook the integral bottom-up role food resources play in attracting seeds in ecosystems (Bregman et al., 2014).
+There is widespread evidence of resource tracking by seed dispersers; however, dispersal research has focused mostly on the loss of vectors rather than changes in vector behavior (Moore & Swihart, 2007; Mubamba et al., 2022).
+Our work illustrates that conservation efforts primarily built upon the top-down effects of losing large-bodied vertebrate dispersers may overlook the integral bottom-up role food resources play in attracting seed vectors in ecosystems (Bregman et al., 2014).
 Moving forward, assessing changes to food resources may provide integral information for efforts to conserve and manage seed dispersal networks.
 Future research should focus on experimentally addressing how the role of food resource quality and composition shifts across context, with special focus on food resources that are threatened by global change.

 REFERENCES